Levison is an award-winning journalist and editor, and a director at Michael J. London & Associates.

 She wrote a regular travel column for a nationwide newspaper in Canada before relocating to the United States.
 Since her move, she has written regularly for the Connecticut Jewish Ledger and others publications in Connecticut, and worked as an editor at the Ledger for many years.
 Her feature story on the “S. S. St. Louis” won an Award of Excellence from the Society of Professional Journalists.
 Another story she wrote regarding the Holocaust received national attention and she was invited to lecture on it in several states.

 Levison’s first book, a true crime memoir entitled THE CRATE: A Story of War, a Murder, and Justice, has received six literary awards to date.
 Most recently, it took 1st Place Nonfiction by the Connecticut Press Club, and went on to the National competition, where it took 2nd Place.
-It also was named Outstanding First Nonfiction by the Independent Author Network, won a Readers’ Favorite Gold Medal as well as a 5-Star Award, and was a finalist in the 2018 International Book Awards.
+It also was named Outstanding First Nonfiction by the Independent Author Network, won a Readers’ Favorite Gold Medal as well as a 5-Star Award, and was an Eric Hoffer Awards 2019 Finalist as well as a Finalist in the 2018 International Book Awards.
 Check out www.debbielevison.com.

 Levison has been involved with countless charitable projects and volunteers throughout the community.
 She has chaired and sat on dozens of local committees.